Zero sound and higher-form symmetries in compressible holographic phases: Dynamics of non-zero density states

 where $\chi_{\rho_\inc \rho_\inc}$ is the susceptibility of the incoherent charge \cite{Davison:2018ofp,Davison:2018nxm} and $\chi_{J_\inc J_\inc}$ is the susceptibility of the incoherent current after taking the limit $\tau_\sigma\partial_t\gg1$.
 From the low temperature scalings given above, $\chi_{\rho_\inc \rho_\inc}\sim\chi_{J_\inc J_\inc}\sim T^{3-\theta}$.

 {}The first set of collective modes are the usual gapless sound waves of charged hydrodynamics, which are insensitive to the slow relaxation of the incoherent current.
 They have dispersion relations

 where $\ldots$ denotes terms that are subleading in the expansion of relaxed hydrodynamics.
 From the low temperature scalings given above, $v_s\sim T^0$.
 In Figure \ref{fig:SoundModeNonZeroDensity} we show that for $k\ll T$ the expression \eqref{eq:nonzerodensitypropagatingmode} agrees with the real part of the dispersion relation obtained numerically in two examples.
 In this Figure we also compare the imaginary part of the dispersion relation with hydrodynamics in the following way.
 For cases where conformal symmetry is spontaneously broken ($J=0$), the incoherent sector decouples from energy and momentum fluctuations \cite{Davison:2015taa}, and so the leading dissipative corrections to the dispersion relation \eqref{eq:nonzerodensitypropagatingmode} are captured by the usual hydrodynamic expression \cite{Kovtun:2012rj} as shown in the left panel of Figure \ref{fig:SoundModeNonZeroDensity}.
 On the other hand, when conformal symmetry is explicitly broken ($J\neq0$, $\langle O_\Phi \rangle\ne0$) there is a small deviation from the hydrodynamic prediction (shown on the right panel of Figure \ref{fig:SoundModeNonZeroDensity}) that can be attributed to the long lifetime $\tau_\sigma$.
-It is straightforward to check that $\tau_\eta$ is not parametrically large in the types of states we are studying.
-We have not explicitly evaluated $\tau_\zeta$, but our numerical results in Figure \ref{fig:SoundModeNonZeroDensity} give evidence that $\tau_\zeta$ is not parametrically large either.
+It is straightforward to check that $\tau_\eta$ is not parametrically large in the types of states we are studying, {by checking whether the integral \eqref{taueta} is dominated by the infrared part of spacetime, \cite{Davison:2018nxm}}.
+We have not explicitly evaluated $\tau_\zeta$ {(the integral in \eqref{tauzeta} is somewhat more involved that those in \eqref{taueta} and \eqref{tausigma})}, but our numerical results in Figure \ref{fig:SoundModeNonZeroDensity} give evidence that $\tau_\zeta$ is not parametrically large either, {as a large $\tau_\zeta$ would imply additional long-lived modes in the spectrum compared to those we observe.}

 {}In contrast to this, the second set of collective modes are highly sensitive to the slow relaxation of the incoherent current: their dispersion relations are solutions to the quadratic equation

 which has the same form as the equation \eqref{eq:zerodensityhydrodispersions} found in the zero density case.
 At very low frequencies $\omega,k\ll\tau_\sigma^{-1}\ll T$, the two modes are diffusion of the incoherent charge (as in ordinary relativistic hydrodynamics) with dispersion relation